 Rule Reference: §809.42(a)

-However, Boards must inform staff members that the process for redetermining eligibility should begin before the end of the 12-month eligibility period.
+However, Boards must inform staff members that the process for redetermining eligibility must begin before the end of the 12-month eligibility period.
 The actual redetermination decision may be reached before the end of the 12-month eligibility period.
 However, if the parent is determined ineligible for a new period of care, care must continue through the end of the current 12-month eligibility period.

 Rule Reference: §809.51(a)